 Go Southwestern with oak, cherry or walnut nightstands with clean lines, a metal bedframe and a leather bench you can sit on to pull off your boots.
 Use a color palette and area rugs in shades of blue, yellow, red, orange and gold.
 Add a Western art print as a focal point.

-Paint is an inexpensive way to decorate or revitalize your master bedroom.
+Paint is an inexpensive way to decorate or revitalize your primary bedroom.
 Freshen up your room with a new coat of paint or a different color scheme.
 If you like to update other bedroom colors from time to time, use a neutral color scheme and make quick changes with new bedding or throw pillows.
 Paint the bedroom ceiling in an accent color to add interest and a sense of depth.

 Use fabrics with different patterns when you choose bedding, floor coverings, pillows and drapes, but stick to a few colors rather than a broad color palette.
 Soften bold, bright colors with a white or ivory-colored headboard, dresser or table.
-Warm up pale, cool colors with master bedroom furniture in a dark pecan, dark walnut or cherry finish.
+Warm up pale, cool colors with primary bedroom furniture in a dark pecan, dark walnut or cherry finish.

 Who says you need carpet?
 Paint a wood floor in a pattern or a geometric design.
 Toss an area rug by the bed so your feet won’t be cold when you get up every morning.